ecklab/ecklab.github.io/index.md

 ## Current projects

 **Comparing baseball players across eras** - This is an ongoing project devoted to the development of statistical tools which can era-adjust performance metrics.
 The impetus for this project was the initial discovery that the current consensus of baseball ranking methods were biased towards the performance of pre-integration players.
 You can read more about these origins [here](https://deck13.shinyapps.io/challenging_baseball_nostalgia/?_ga=2.63424943.1066016428.1662040173-852280612.1656705949).
-Recently, we have made an advance towards the creation of era-adjusted statistics with the development of what we call the [Full House Model](https://arxiv.org/abs/2207.11332v2).
-The Full House Model era-adjusts statistics through a principled balancing of how players performed "vs. their peers" and the quality of the talent pool of players' contemporaries.
+Recently, we have made an advance towards the creation of era-adjusted statistics with the development of what we call [Full House Modeling](https://arxiv.org/abs/2207.11332v2).
+Full House Models era-adjust statistics through a principled balancing of how players performed "vs. their peers" and the quality of the talent pool of players' contemporaries.

 Here is a snapshot of our current results.
 Below is the top 10 list according to era-adjusted baseball reference wins above replacement (ebWAR) and era-adjusted fangraphs wins above replacement (efWAR):